MichaelsPlayground/FirebaseUiTutorial/readme.md

 This is editing the available data on the Auth database.
 You read the user ID, email, display name and photo URL.

-If the photo URL is a valid image path the image is displaed.
+If the photo URL is a valid image path the image is displayed.

-Changing is allowed on display name and photo URL.
+Changing is allowed on display name and photo URL, to change the image you need to use the methods in Realtime Database and Clud Firestore Database.

 **Note: changing these values does not change the user datasets in Realtime Database and Cloud Firestore Database.**

 ### verification

-When you click on the button an verification email is immediately sent to the email address of the user.
+When you click on the button a verification email is immediately sent to the email address of the user.
 When the user clicks on the link in the mail the verification status changes to "verified".

 This app is showing but not actively using the "Email address verification".